Himalayan Yoga Academy

 Relaxation differs from rest, in that relaxation is our mind’s way of rejuvenating, and can assist in reducing the arousal we experience from stress and/or anxiety.
 This means that while rest occurs while we are asleep, relaxation occurs while we are awake, and involves us engaging in activities that we enjoy.

-Sleep is an essential component to maintaining health.
+Sleep is an essential component of maintaining health.
 In children, sleep is also vital for growth and development.
 Ongoing sleep deprivation has been linked to an increased risk for some chronic health problems.
 In addition, sleep deprivation has been shown to correlate with both increased susceptibility to illness and slower recovery times from illness.